 Are you stuck in a rut when it comes to stock photos?
-It is a complaint heard often these days.
-Fortunately, more and more free photo websites have been popping up, giving you many options to find the perfect image.
+It is a common complaint these days.
+Fortunately, more and more free photo websites have been popping up, giving you many options to find the perfect images online.

-There is no need to spend hours searching the web yourself for these websites, as I have compiled a large list of free photo sites that have images you will actually want to use.
+There is no need to spend hours searching the web yourself for these websites, as I have compiled a large list of free online image sources that have photos you will actually want to use.
 The sites are in no particular order and some have extremely niche categories.

 (Note: Even though I provided notes about each website, be sure to review the sites’ license agreements to know how the photos can be used and if attribution is required.)

 Every week, hundreds of high-resolution photos are added to Stocksnap.io.
 According to Stocksnap.io, each one of their images is released under Creative Commons Zero and can be copied, modified and distributed, including images that will be used commercially.
 No attribution is required.
 They curate photos from around the web, but also have their own network of talented photographers.